-ImpaQ is pleased to spotlight our friends at Evans Incorporated staff, Nicole Morrow and Margit Jochmann.
+ImpaQ is pleased to spotlight our friends at Evans Incorporated, Nicole (Morrow) Anderson and Margit Jochmann.
 This article on addressing the challenges of project planning has been reposted with permission.
 View the original post on the Evans Incorporated website.

 Do any of these sound familiar?